roytang/blog/collections/quotes/notes/2015/02/10153577849903912/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10153577849903912
 tags:
-- quotes
+- humor
 - b99
 ---

 "What's wrong with pictures of our families on our desks?"

-"If you really love someone, you'll remember what they look like!" -- Brooklyn Nine Nine
+"If you really love someone, you'll remember what they look like!"

+-- Brooklyn Nine Nine